 Article 13.
 Infringement

-The Vendor shall be liable for and shall indemnify and hold the Seller and the Buyer harmless from and against all losses and damages incurred and suits and claims brought by third party due to possible infringement of trademark, patent, copyright or other proprietary rights of the third party in connection with the Vendor and sale of the Goods according to the Specification attached hereto as Exhibit I. The Vendor shall be liable for and shall indemnify and hold the Seller and the Buyer harmless from and against any liabilities, claims and damages arising out of death of or injury to any person or damage to any property alleged to have resulted from a defect in or malfunction of the Goods.
+The Vendor shall be liable for and shall indemnify and hold the Seller and the Buyer harmless from and against all losses and damages incurred and suits and claims brought by third party due to possible infringement of trademark, patent, copyright or other proprietary rights of the third party in connection with the Vendor and sale of the Goods according to the Specification attached hereto as Exhibit I. The Vendor shall be liable for and shall indemnify and hold the Buyer harmless from and against any liabilities, claims and damages arising out of death of or injury to any person or damage to any property alleged to have resulted from a defect in or malfunction of the Goods.

 Article 14.
 Termination